-PSR01: Participants gaining a certification upon leaving (measurement unit: percentage) This indicator measures the number of persons who have received ESF+ support and who gained an assessment / certification (including certificates of attendance) upon leaving the ESF+ operation in relation to non-accredited courses (i.e. courses that are not necessarily recognised by an education and training licencing body).
+■ PSR01: Participants gaining a certification upon leaving (measurement unit: percentage) This indicator measures the number of persons who have received ESF+ support and who gained an assessment / certification (including certificates of attendance) upon leaving the ESF+ operation in relation to non-accredited courses (i.e. courses that are not necessarily recognised by an education and training licensing body).

 The results must manifest themselves and be recorded in the time span between the day the persons leave the supported operation (exit date) and the four weeks which follow this event.
 In terms of recording results, no difference should be made between participants who complete the intervention or leave early.
+When setting the target for this indicator, the applicant is expected to include the method of quantification used to arrive to the target value included in the application.